Frequently Asked Questions

 A licensed acupuncturist in California requires:

-• Education: In California, acupuncturists must hold a Master's degree in Traditional Chinese Medicine (MSTCM) covering diagnosis, acupuncture, Chinese herbal medicine, and a working knowledge of Western biomedicine from a program approved by the California Acupuncture Board (CAB).
+- Education: In California, acupuncturists must hold a Master's degree in Traditional Chinese Medicine (MSTCM) covering diagnosis, acupuncture, Chinese herbal medicine, and a working knowledge of Western biomedicine from a program approved by the California Acupuncture Board (CAB).
 These programs typically involve 4 years of study.

-• Licensing Board Examination: All licensed acupuncturists must pass the California Acupuncture Licensing Examination (CALE) administered by the CAB.
+- Licensing Board Examination: All licensed acupuncturists must pass the California Acupuncture Licensing Examination (CALE) administered by the CAB.
 This written exam assesses applicants’ competency in diagnosis, acupuncture, Chinese herbology, and Western biomedicine theory and practice.

 Licensure: After passing the CALE, individuals can apply for a license from the CAB.
-This process involves meeting additional requirements like background checks and paying fees.
+This process involves meeting additional requirements like background checks and paying fees. - Practice and Continued Education: All licensed acupuncturists must meet strict practice guidelines issued by the CAB and complete 50 hours of Continued Education every two years.

 Acupuncture 101: What to Expect in Your Acupuncture Sessions